 Cost Reductions and Improved Cost Predictability

-Cloud-native architecture, however, is designed to continuously update and maintain all aspects of the infrastructure automatically, which reduces personnel costs.
+Cloud-native digital banking architecture, however, continuously updates and maintains all aspects of the infrastructure automatically, which reduces personnel costs.
 It also is much easier to update and replace cloud-native components without having to reintegrate or replace costly legacy systems.
 The cost of the platform includes upgrades, which keeps expenses consistent.

-Similarly, cloud-native infrastructure includes auto-scaling, which allows businesses to reduce or increase computing resources as they are needed and only pay for what is used.
+Similarly, cloud-native infrastructure includes automatic scaling.
+Businesses can reduce or increase computing resources as they need and only pay for what they use.
 This can result in immense savings during slower periods of activity, such as non-banking hours.

 These savings have far-reaching effects on the overall bottom line.
-Research conducted by Capgemini shows that 83% of cloud-native leaders consider themselves ahead of their peers when it comes to financial performance, and 84% stated that going cloud-native has helped them increase revenues and cut operating costs.
+Research conducted by Capgemini shows that 83% of cloud-native leaders consider themselves ahead of their peers when it comes to financial performance.
+Similarly, 84% stated that going cloud-native has helped them increase revenues and cut operating costs.

 Stronger Compliance and Security

 Compliance and security are two of the most-significant impediments when it comes to digital transformation in the financial services industry.
-Cloud-native infrastructure provides a simplified approach to both by automating the integration of both new threats and new regulations automatically to ensure seamless data security and compliance.
+Cloud-native digital banking simplifies data security and compliance by automating the integration of new threats and regulations for seamless protection.

-Data analytics enable the detection and prevention of anomalous behavior and other threats to be detected and prevented in real-time before they have a chance to develop into serious security issues.
-With cloud-native architecture, updated, real-time compliance and security are built into the infrastructure and applications proactively and automatically.
-Cloud-native applications are also designed to support modern data storage, processing, usage and sharing, making it easier for stakeholders and regulators to access and examine information.
+Data analytics enable the detection and prevention of anomalous behavior and other threats in real time—before they can develop into serious security issues.
+Cloud-native architecture proactively and automatically builds updated, real-time compliance and security into the infrastructure and applications.
+Cloud-native applications also support modern data storage, processing, usage, and sharing, making it easier for stakeholders and regulators to access and examine information.

 Enhanced User Experiences

-Legacy and cloud-hybrid systems can be slow to evolve and often have lengthy production cycles, making them inflexible and unable to adapt quickly.
+Simply put, legacy and cloud-hybrid systems can be slow to evolve and often have lengthy production cycles.
+This makes them inflexible and unable to adapt quickly.
 Many of these issues arise from inconsistencies and incompatibilities between the various physical and cloud-based elements.

-With cloud-native applications and architecture, development becomes faster, more flexible and more agile as all aspects of the system become fully integrated with each other.
+Cloud-native applications enable faster, more flexible, and more agile development through a fully integrated system.
 In fact, 88% of cloud-native leaders say that it has improved the agility of their organization.